-The ruins of Magdala are on the western shore of Lake Kinneret, 3 miles north of Tiberius.
-The claim to fame of this site is because Magdala was the presumed home of Mary Magdalene, an early follower and financial supporter of Jesus of Nazareth.
+According to Christian tradition, the ruins here on the western shore of Lake Kinneret, 3 miles north of Tiberius, are those of the ancient city of Magdala.
+They are thought to be the home of Mary Magdalene, an early follower and financial supporter of Jesus of Nazareth.
 Her name probably means Mary from Magdala.
 The ruins are of considerable interest because of the finding of two synagogues dated to between 50 BCE to 100 CE.
-These synagogues were therefore functional before the destruction of the Second Temple.
-But what for?
+These synagogues were therefore functioning before the destruction of the Second Temple.
+But what were they used for since the Temple was considered then to be the main focus for prayer?

 Directions: Enter “Magdala” into Waze.
 This will bring you to the hotel.